TIBCOSoftware/tci-flogo/samples/app-dev/API-Development/REST/allOf_oneOf-anyOf_construct_schema/readme.md

 ![oneOf configuration](../../import-screenshots/selectOneOfSchema.png)
 ![select oneOf configuration](../../import-screenshots/select_oneOf_configuration.png)

-Click on *Invoke_AnyOfKeywordAPISpecConfiguredFlow* click on mapper activity,navigate to input tab and expand all configurations.Click on anyOf schema and select the checkboxes(multiple schemas can be selected) corrosponding to required schema.Save the configuration and verify that in mapper input tab properties of selected schema are present in activity inputs.
+Click on *Invoke_AnyOfKeywordAPISpecConfiguredFlow* click on mapper activity,navigate to input tab and expand all configurations.Click on anyOf schema and select the checkboxes(multiple schemas can be selected) corresponding to required schema.Save the configuration and verify that in mapper input tab properties of selected schema are present in activity inputs.
 Input tree closes automatically when a schema is selected, we need to open the tree again to see the newly added schema properties and mapping the values.
 ![anyOf configuration](../../import-screenshots/selectAnyOfSchema.png)
 ![select anyOf configuration](../../import-screenshots/select_anyOf_configuration.png)